Poland–Vietnam relations: History

-Both nations also share some commonalities in how brutally they were treated by the foreign powers.
-In their long historical struggles for independence, the Poles and the Vietnamese both had to fight many powerful invaders.
-Usually, Poland and Vietnam had to fight Russia/German states and China respectively, and they both very often had to suffer destruction and devastation.
+Although the two nations at first glance seem to have little in common due to being located so far from each other geographically, they nevertheless share historical parallels.
+Both Poland and Vietnam were given credit for having repelled the invasions from two of the most powerful empires in history; Poland repelled an invasion of the Ottoman Empire and Vietnam pushed back attacks from the Mongol Empire.

-In the recent history both nations were also occupied by powerful nations.
-Poland was occupied by Nazi Germany and Soviet Union, whereas Vietnam was occupied by Vichy France and Japanese Empire during the World War II.
-They were the brutal victims of massacres launched by these imperial forces.
+Both nations also share some commonalities in how brutally they were treated by invading forces in the 19th and 20th centuries.
+In their long historical struggles for independence, the Poles and the Vietnamese had to fight against larger empires, with Poland rising up against Russia and Germany while Vietnam fought China and France.
+Each country frequently suffered destruction and devastation at the hands of invading armies.
+In the first half of the 20th century, both nations were also occupied by powerful colonisers.
+During World War II, Poland was occupied by Nazi Germany and the Soviet Union, whereas Vietnam was occupied by Vichy France and the Japanese Empire.
+Much of the Polish and Vietnamese population became victims of massacres launched by these imperial forces, with many war crimes in German-occupied Poland and French war crimes in colonial Vietnam.

-Both nations also resisted very bravely.
-Poland launched the Warsaw Uprising to resist against German occupation and the Vietnamese started the August Revolution to fight against the colonial rule of the French and the Japanese.
+Similarly, both nations resisted via the use of guerrilla warfare and resistance movements.
+Poland launched the Warsaw Uprising against the German occupation and the Vietnamese started the August Revolution to fight against the colonial rule of the French and the Japanese.
 As such, Vietnam received much sympathy from Polish co-workers when they arrived in North Vietnam in the 1960s and the Vietnamese immigrants in Poland also perceived Poland in a similar manner because of their historical parallels.
-When Vietnam were subject to global condemnations and embargoes that were raised by the United States and China, both the Polish government and the Solidarity movement expressed solidarity with Vietnam's fight against the Khmer Rouge in Cambodia.
-It was an act that led to the deployment of Polish troops in Cambodia under the UN mission to help stabilize the political situation in Cambodia.
+When Vietnam was subjected to global condemnations and embargoes that were raised by the United States and China, both the Polish People's Republic government and the Solidarity movement expressed solidarity with Vietnam's fight against the Khmer Rouge in Cambodia.
+It was an act that led to the deployment of Polish troops in Cambodia under the UN mission to help stabilise the political situation in Cambodia.

 In 1946, the future founder of Israel, a Polish Jew, David Ben-Gurion, met Hồ Chí Minh in Paris.
-His desire of establishing Israel and the historical impression from Ho to Poland was considered as the first unofficial tie between Vietnam and Poland.
+His desire to establish Israel and the historical impression from Hồ to Poland was considered as the first unofficial tie between Vietnam and Poland.